Optical probes of two-component pairing states in transition metal dichalcogenides: Acknowledgements

 \section{Acknowledgements}

 F. J. is supported by Grant PID2021-128760NB0-I00 from the Spanish MCIN/AEI/10.13039/501100011033/FEDER, EU.
-M.-Á.S. was supported by EPSRC grant EP/X012239/1 and Programa Red Guipuzcoana de Ciencia Tecnología e Innovación No. 2021-CIEN-000070-01 Gipuzkoa Next.
+M.-Á.S.-M. was supported by EPSRC grant EP/X012239/1 and Programa Red Guipuzcoana de Ciencia Tecnología e Innovación No. 2021-CIEN-000070-01 Gipuzkoa Next.
+D.M-S. acknowledges financial support from the Spanish Ministerio de Ciencia, Innovaci\'on y Universidades (MCIU) FPU fellowship No. FPU19/03195, and from the National Science Foundation (NSF) Materials Research Science and Engineering Centers (MRSEC) program through Columbia University under the Precision-Assembled Quantum Materials (PAQM) Grant No. DMR-2011738.